PedroCBrito/AmazoniaHack-Challenge-2/README.md

 presents an unimplemented mapping stage as a confident extraction.
 OCR failures still return the documented dependency error instead of an empty success.

-The initial scaffold was validated with Python 3.12.3 and the exact package versions recorded in `requirements.txt` and `requirements-dev.txt`.
-Chandra itself is a separate deployment and is not installed by the API image.
+The current test suite is validated with Python 3.13.14 and the package versions recorded in `requirements.txt` and `requirements-dev.txt`.
+Chandra remains a separate deployment and is not installed by either Python image.

 ### Expected Chandra wrapper contract